 According to Jehovah's Witness reports, 15 armed men raided a building in which local Jehovah's Witnesses were meeting, took the worshippers' passport details and seized their electronic devices.
 Several were then taken to the local FSB headquarters, where they were kept until the early hours of the morning.
-Law enforcement agents also conducted searches of believers' homes.
+Officials also searched Jehovah's Witnesses' homes.

 So far, only Christensen has been charged.
 He is currently being held, "without food", at the FSB building.
 On 26 May, Soviet District Court in Oryol acceded to the FSB request to hold him in pre-trial custody for two months.